-Our team here at Recycled & Renewed (R&R) have uncovered tons of companies out there using recycled plastic, paper, and cardboard to make their products and reduce waste.
+Here at Recycled & Renewed (R&R) we have uncovered tons of companies out there using recycled plastic, paper, and cardboard to make their products and reduce waste.
+We rigorously test every product before it makes it on our site (here is our full list of tested and approved products made from recycled material).

 In this post we’ll introduce companies making their products from 100% recycled plastic, diverting tons of plastic from landfills every year.
 We will also spotlight another company with an inspiring social mission and an environmentally conscious approach to business that includes accepting their used products back for recycling.

-Local governments, cities, and waste facilities are awash in recyclable material and the prices have cratered, increasing incentives to divert recyclables straight to the landfill rather than reuse it, or to cancel recycling programs completely.
+Local governments, cities, and waste facilities are awash in recyclable material.
+Material prices have cratered, increasing incentives to divert recyclables straight to the landfill or to cancel recycling programs completely.

 The companies below are doing their part to address this crisis and build demand for products made from recycled material.